 This underscores one of the great advantaged of learning VBA:

 Once you know Visual Basic for Applications, you can immediately start writing macros for the other products that use VBA.
 In fact, you'll be able to create macros that work across all of those different applications.

 One of the main topics you need to master in order to reach those levels of expertise is objects.
-The reason for this is clearly explained by John Walkenbach in Excel 2013 Power Programming with VBA:
+At a basic level, VBA manipulates objects.

 OK.
 So Excel's VBA object model is clearly important.
 The next question you may have is…

 What Is Excel's VBA Object Model